WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/8_Ruth/Ruth_2.md

 And Naomi said to Ruth, her daughter-in-law, "It is good, my daughter, that you go out with his young women, lest in another field you be assaulted."

 ###### 23
 So she kept close to the young women of Boaz, gleaning until the end of the barley and wheat harvests.
-And she lived with her mother-in-law. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And she lived with her mother-in-law.

 ***